Jill Adams (artist)

-Jill Adams (29 October 1932 - 28 July 2016) was a South African artist who has specialised in natural history illustrations.
+Jill Adams (29 October 1932 - 28 July 2016) was a South African artist.
+She has specialised in natural history illustrations.
 She was born in Durban in 1932, but lived for part of her life in Kimberley, where, on the staff of the McGregor Museum, she worked in close association with leading biologist, Dr Richard Liversidge.
 Adams died on 28 July 2016 in Somerset West.